ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/url.rst

 .. method:: compile()

-  Compiles and returns a URL.
+  Compiles and returns the URL as a string.
+Typically this is used when you need to use a URL as an array key, or want to json_encode() a URL.

   :returns: string
   :rtype: The URL